Important information on entry and residence for people fleeing Ukraine

 - your new flat is large enough but not too pricey.

 A solid reason for moving could, for instance, be that your old flat has become too small because you have had a child or that your landlord is evicting you.

 Please note: When you move, often another Jobcenter will become responsible for you.
 Talk to the staff at your current Jobcenter to ensure the transition goes smoothly.

 Important: Recognised refugees and people with subsidiary protection often have to adhere to the so-called "Wohnsitzregelung" or residence ordinance.
 That means you can only move if you meet specific requirements.
 You can learn more in our chapter "Residence permits for refugees".

-> The Jobcenter is designed to help you look for a job and must process your application for Unemployment Benefits II.
+The Jobcenter is designed to help you look for a job and must process your application for Bürgergeld.
 These tasks include regular appointments for which you must appear in person - this is called "Meldepflicht" or "obligation to report".

-> The Jobcenter can invite you to the following appointments, for example:
+The Jobcenter can invite you to the following appointments, for example:

 - Appointments at which your case officer discusses various support offers with you.

 - Appointments to clarify open questions in your application for Bürgergeld.